mroam/deepLearnAlg/README.md

 # deepLearnAlg
 ## Deep learning algorithms for video games
 Griffin and Mike are trying to study machine learning by installing libraries, reading tutorials, running code, and revising code.
-Here is what we’ve found so far including links to installers, tutorials, versions, references, etc...
+Here is what we’ve found so far including our notes (below and x and [tensorflow](tensorFlowOurNotes.md)) and links to installers, tutorials, versions, references, etc...

 ## Potential Projects